azavana/Nine_Tic_Tac_Toe/README.md

 # How it works ?

-- Player 1 play on Green side and Player 2 play on Yellow side.
+- Player_1 plays on Green side and Player_2 plays on Yellow side.
 - Moves are implemented in mathematical coordinates.